jlazaroibanezz/scyllo-inositol-bacillus/README.md

 $ python3 gecko_smom_FNs_def.py
 ```
 The parameter growth (0.3 h-1 by default) can be adjusted to obtain the different scyllo-inositol production values generated in the simulations
-that constitute the graphs in Figures 7 and 8 in the paper "Flexible Nets to Improve GEM Cell Factories by Combining Kinetic and Proteomics Data"
+that constitute the graphs in Figures 7 and 8 in the paper "Flexible Nets to Improve GEM Cell Factories by Combining Kinetic and Proteomics Data".

 For instance: